 Does wall type really change the anchor choice?

 Absolutely.
 Identify whether it’s reinforced concrete, aerated concrete, silicate, or hollow brick.
 Then match the dowel or anchor system to that substrate.
 This choice dictates drill size, embedment, and load capacity.
 Guessing the wall can lead to the wrong anchor and poor holding power.
-[Elektroda, PawełS1717, #19530666]
+[Elektroda, PawełS1717, post #19530666]

 Is chemical anchoring better than standard plugs here?